Seabridge Gold(TSX:SEA)

 Leadership

 Rudi P. Fronk (Chair and Chief Executive Officer, Over 35 years of experience in the gold business, primarily as a senior officer and director of publicly traded companies.
 Co-founded Seabridge in 1999 and has served as CEO since then.), Ryan C. Hoel (President and Chief Operating Officer, More than 25 years of experience in large-scale project management, development, and operations with companies including Rio Tinto and Lundin Mining.
-Promoted to President and COO in January 2024.), Greg J. Martin (Chief Financial Officer, Over 25 years of experience in the natural resources industry, previously served as President and CEO of Nevada Copper and CFO at SSR Mining.), William E. Threlkeld (Senior Vice President, Exploration, Acknowledged as one of North America's outstanding geologists with 19 years at Seabridge, responsible for defining over 45 million ounces of gold resources.), Tracey D. Meintjes (Senior Vice President, Technical Services, 25 years of experience in mining project development across multiple continents, previously worked with Anglo American and Rio Tinto.), R. Brent Murphy (Senior Vice President, Environmental Affairs, Joined Seabridge in 2008, responsible for regulatory review and community engagement strategies.), C. Bruce Scott (Senior Vice President, General Counsel, and Corporate Secretary, Practiced law in corporate finance and mining since 1993, counsel to Seabridge since 1999.), Elizabeth F. Miller (Vice President, Environment and Social Responsibility, Responsible for environmental and reclamation programs for 19 years, holds a Master of Science and is a Registered Professional Biologist.), Melanie R. Miller (Vice President, Chief Sustainability Officer & Director, Sustainability Committee (Chair), Over 20 years of experience in business and supply chain innovation for Fortune 500 organizations.), Julie A. Rachynski (Vice President, Human Resources, Over 25 years of experience in human resources in the resource industry, previously held leadership positions at Weyerhaeuser Canada and New Gold.)
+Promoted to President and COO in January 2024.), Greg J. Martin (Chief Financial Officer, Over 25 years of experience in the natural resources industry, previously served as President and CEO of Nevada Copper and CFO at SSR Mining.), William E. Threlkeld (Senior Vice President, Exploration, Acknowledged as one of North America's outstanding geologists with 19 years at Seabridge, responsible for defining over 45 million ounces of gold resources.), Tracey D. Meintjes (Senior Vice President, Technical Services, 25 years of experience in mining project development across multiple continents, previously worked with Anglo American and Rio Tinto.), R. Brent Murphy (Senior Vice President, Environmental Affairs, Joined Seabridge in 2008, responsible for regulatory review and community engagement strategies.), C. Bruce Scott (Senior Vice President, General Counsel, and Corporate Secretary, Practiced law in corporate finance and mining since 1993, counsel to Seabridge since 1999.), Elizabeth F. Miller (Vice President, Environment and Social Responsibility (ESR), Responsible for environmental and reclamation programs for 19 years, holds a Master of Science and is a Registered Professional Biologist.), Melanie R. Miller (Vice President, Chief Sustainability Officer & Director, Sustainability Committee, Technical Committee, Over 20 years of experience in business and supply chain innovation for Fortune 500 organizations.), Julie A. Rachynski (Vice President, Human Resources, Over 25 years of experience in human resources in the resource industry, previously held leadership positions at Weyerhaeuser Canada and New Gold.)

-Verified data last updated: 2026-05-15
+Verified data last updated: 2026-07-03

 Recent filings